cybertraining-dsc/su22-reu-385/time-series-prediction/autocorrelation/autocorrelation.md

 ![partial Auto Correlation](images/partial.png){fig:partial}

-Figure @fig:partial shows a graphs that give a visual explanation of the partial auto correlation.
+Figure @fig:partial shows a graphs that give a visual explanation of the partial auto correlation with a lag value of 10

 Test the following codes below: